-In November 2024, the Financial Accounting Standards Board ("FASB") issued an accounting update, Income Statement - Reporting Comprehensive Income - Expense Disaggregation Disclosures (Subtopic 220-40): Disaggregation of Income Statement Expenses, which requires disaggregated disclosure of income statement expenses on an annual and interim basis.
+In November 2024, the Financial Accounting Standards Board ("FASB") issued an accounting update,Income Statement - Reporting Comprehensive Income - Expense Disaggregation Disclosures (Subtopic 220-40): Disaggregation of Income Statement Expenses, which requires disaggregated disclosure of income statement expenses on an annual and interim basis.
 This update requires disaggregation of certain expense captions into specified categories in disclosures within the footnotes to the financial statements.
 This guidance is effective for fiscal years beginning after December 15, 2026 and interim periods within fiscal years beginning after December 15, 2027.
 Other than additional disclosure, the Company does not expect a change to its consolidated financial statements.
 The Company will adopt the guidance on January 1, 2027, as required.

 In December 2023, the FASB issued an accounting update, Income Taxes (Topic 740): Improvements to Income Tax Disclosures, which modifies the rules on income tax disclosures to require entities to disclose (1) specific categories in the rate reconciliation, (2) the income or loss from continuing operations before income tax expense or benefit (separated between domestic and foreign) and (3) income tax expense or benefit from continuing operations (separated by federal, state and foreign).
 This update also requires entities to disclose their income tax payments to international, federal, state and local jurisdictions, among other changes.
 The guidance is effective for annual periods beginning after December 15, 2024.
 Early adoption is permitted for annual financial statements that have not yet been issued or made available for issuance.
 This update should be applied on a prospective basis, but retrospective application is permitted.
-The Company is currently evaluating the potential impact of adopting this new guidance on its consolidated financial statements and related disclosures.
-Other than additional disclosure, the Company does not expect a change to its consolidated financial statements.
+The Company is currently evaluating the potential impact of adopting this new guidance on its consolidated financial statements.
 The Company will adopt the guidance on January 1, 2025, as required.